 Collagen Protein May Improve Athletic Performance

 Muscular contraction during exercise is dependent on creatine, a molecule made of 3 amino acids – glycine, methionine, and arginine.
 Further Food Collagen contains 20% glycine and 8% arginine, which may support the synthesis of creatine in the body to improve performance during shorts burst of muscle contraction.
 Science has also linked oral arginine intake to increased athletic performance.
 A study showed that oral intake of 1g of arginine and ornithine for five weeks can increase strength by stimulating the release of growth hormone 7.
 Two servings of Further Food Collagen provides 1.3 grams of arginine, which supports improved athletic performance.

 Review of Collagen Protein Benefits for An Active Lifestyle

 - Collagen protein may help repair and restore muscles

 - Collagen supplementation may help to speed up recovery time from injuries

-- Collagen protein can help in strengthening joints and ligaments, helping to prevent injuries
+- Collagen protein may help in strengthening joints and ligaments, helping to prevent injuries

-- Collagen protein can reduce activity and exercise related joint pain
+- Collagen protein may reduce activity and exercise related joint pain

 - Collagen protein is an ideal post workout nutrition as it contains a high amino acid content

 - Further Food Collagen contains glycine and arginine which help support athletic performance

 Want to read more?